Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Each company even has the same chat box for students in the live class version to ask questions.
 In short, the two class formats are eerily similar.

-In addition to the live classes and video lectures, most other aspects of both of these courses are the same as well.
+In addition to the live classes and video lectures, most other aspects of both of these companies are the same as well.
 You’ll get the following from PPI and School of PE:

-personalized study schedules that are created to fit your availability and exam timeline; and
+Personalized study schedules that are created to fit your availability and exam timeline

-On the other hand, with PPI, you’re looking at around $1,800 for the FE Live Online package and $2,600 for their PE Live Online bundle.
+PPI, on the other hand, generally costs around $1,800 for the FE Live Online package and around $2,600 for their PE Live Online bundle.

-Thus, on average, School of PE is the more affordable option.
-Generally speaking, they come in a few hundred dollars cheaper than PPI, with the biggest disparity being around the PE Live Online courses.
+Overall, School of PE is usually the more affordable option.
+Generally speaking, they come in a few hundred dollars cheaper than PPI.

 However, it is worth mentioning that those are just the full retail prices, and both companies frequently run sales and special promotions.

-In fact, you can usually snag a discount on these courses, so be sure to check for coupon codes before buying.
+In fact, you can usually snag a discount, so be sure to check for coupon codes before buying.

-Now that we’ve covered pricing and how the School of PE and PPI study programs work, let’s get into the good part – where I think each course wins over the other.
-And let’s start with School of PE.
+Now let’s get into the good part – where I think each program wins over the other.
+And let’s start with PPI2Pass.

-The second winning category for School of PE is refresher notes.
-Before every class (or with every on demand lecture), you get a set of refresher notes with School of PE, and they are really helpful.
+The second winning category for School of PE is their instructor-prepared notes.
+Before every class (or with every on demand lecture), you get a set of notes with School of PE, and they are really helpful.

-These note sets are essentially instructor handouts, and summarize everything you need to know about the topic that you’re covering that day in 30 to 50 pages.
+These note sets are essentially instructor handouts that summarize everything you need to know about the topic that you’re covering that day in 30 to 50 pages.

 And I don’t mean dense pages.
 In reality, they’re almost more like slides.
 They contain bullet-pointed key points, sample problems and test taking tips.
 In short, they are a massive value add.